nicolastakashi/fluent-fakerjs/README.md

 ## Rules available

-Visit [FakerJS] page to get more details all methods that can be used in Fluent Faker rules.
+Visit [FakerJS] page to get more details about all methods that can be used in Fluent Faker rules.

 [fakerjs]: https://github.com/Marak/faker.js